Ljungwaldh/First-Milestone-Project/README.md

 * Hover effects on content that are even more subtle than the currently implemented pseudo-class styling in order to give an even smoother user experience and reduce risk of negative distraction - requires further pseudo-class selector styling in CSS
 * Option to switch language of website to Swedish so that potential customers I can serve, who will be based in Stockholm, Sweden, have an easier time understanding my content and my offerings - would require a significant amount of time to duplicate HTML files and translate all of the content to Swedish, which isn't feasible in the time frame of this project
 * Include link/button to download my soccer CV so users can have a PDF format of my credentials should they desire it - In the timeframe of the project, it wasn't feasible to create a soccer CV for myself from scratch
+* Prefilled contact form, where buttons on the Training page redirecting to the Contact page pre-select the radio button 'I want to Book Training' - this would require Javascript, which is out of scope for this project

 # Technologies Used